-The biggest downside to short-term loan options is higher interest rates than regular business loans.
+The biggest downside to short-term financing is higher short-term business loan rates (and possibly origination fees) than regular business loans.
 Because of the fact that these loans have shorter terms, you’ll need to make larger, more frequent payments, sometimes on a daily or weekly basis.

 Uses for Short-Term Business Loans

 Given the brief nature of these loans, they’re best for handling things like sudden emergency expenses, temporary cash flow interruptions, preparing for a seasonal spike in business, and short-term expansion needs.

-Applying for Short-Term Business Loans
+Applying for Short-Term Small Business Loans

 Applying for a short-term business loan is much simpler than applying for a regular business loan.
 The loan application and application process will vary depending on the short-term loan lenders.